Artanis-Wang/Zettafly_ISCA2025/README.md

 This is the repository for the ISCA 2025 accepted paper titled *Zettafly: A Network Topology with Flexible Non-blocking Regions for Large-scale AI and HPC Systems*.
 Currently, this repository only provides the conference presentation slides.
+The presentation video can be found at: [https://www.bilibili.com/video/BV1YbK3z9ErS](https://www.bilibili.com/video/BV1YbK3z9ErS).

 The results presented in the paper are based on our self-developed simulator, which we currently do not plan to open-source.
 As a result, I am unable to share the code for Zettafly.
 However, the experiments involving synthetic workloads in the paper can be reproduced using commonly available credit-based flow control simulators, such as Booksim.